AmpersandTarski/documentation/syntax/relation.md

 The `PRAGMA` tells us that it makes sense to utter the phrase `"Provider Mario's Pizza's has accepted order 12345."`

 ## MEANING
-The meaning of a relation is optional and is specified in natural language in the `MEANING` part of the `RELATION`-statement.
+A meaning is optional and is characterized by the reserved word `MEANING`.
+It specifies the meaning of a relation in natural language.
+It is is meant to say in natural language what it means for a pair to be in the relation.
+The meaning is used to generate documentation with.
 It is a good habit to specify the meaning!
 The meaning will be printed in the functional specification.

 ```